-A new study suggests that regularly using cleaning sprays causes lung damage
+A new study suggests that regularly using cleaning sprays can cause lung damage

 By Katrina Caruso

 Scientists already knew that there’s a connection between the regular use of cleaning products and asthma, but they weren’t sure about the long-term effects.
-Now researchers in Norway have announced that the regular use of household cleaning products (particularly cleaning sprays) can be just as bad for our lungs as smoking almost 20 cigarettes a day.
+Well, according to researchers in Norway, the regular use of household cleaning products (particularly cleaning sprays) can be just as bad for our lungs as smoking almost 20 cigarettes a day.

 Researchers at the University of Bergen in Norway followed 6,235 people participating in the European Community Respiratory Health Survey subjects for 20 years.
 The average age of those surveyed was 34 at the start of the study.
 The most signifcant decline in lung function was among women who had long worked as cleaners for a living, in regular contact with cleaning agents.
 Their lung function deteriorated at rates similar to those of 20-cigarette-a-day smokers.
 Women who cleaned their owns homes regularly were at an elevated risk for asthma.
 Those who did not clean did not show the same decrease.

 Men showed less drastic decreases in their lung functions, although there were far fewer men in the study.